 - Avoid exposure to irritants such as fragrance and dyes (especially in the first few months of newborn baby's life).

 - Also, it would help to apply oil-based products during or after a bath, or during a diaper change to help retain moisture.
 The products such as organic sunflower oil, organic olive oil, or coconut oil are all good choices.

 Normal Sensitive Skin

 The babies with sensitive skin are feeling irritated.
 Often itchy, with visible red patches.
-The sensitivity of the baby's skin evolves over time as the skin forms and matures.
+Some babies have even worse skin conditions such as eczema.
+However, the sensitivity of the baby's skin evolves over time as the skin forms and matures.

 What to do

 - Avoid letting the child wearing the wet diaper for too long or putting the diaper too tight.

 - Avoid exposing the infant skin to chemical irritants such as fabrics, and dyes, or physical stress such as rough fabrics like those used in wet wipes.